daveyarwood/blog.djy.io/_drafts/the-evolution-of-aldas-architecture.md

 Slow startup time has long been a [known issue for Clojure][cljstartuptime], and it remains a problem in 2017.
 It's usually a non-issue when you use Clojure to make long-running processes like servers and web services.
 The process may take a while to start, but once it's up, it stays up and it runs fast.
-The slow startup time really only hurts whenever you want to write a program that you have to run a lot and you always want it to respond quickly: a command-line utility like Alda.
+But the slow startup time starts to become problematic when you want to write a program that you have to run a lot and you always want it to respond quickly; in other words, a command-line utility like Alda.

 [cljstartuptime]: http://blog.ndk.io/jvm-slow-startup.html